Datona-Labs/datona/Example-KYC.md

 ### 14. Regulator audits the account;

 Now that the S-DAC is in the ``Contract Live`` state, the service provided to the Owner by the trading platform is within the legal remit of the financial regulator.
-The vault can no longer be terminated without going through a 5-year data retention period.
-The regulator can audit the account at any time while it is open.
-To gain access to the data the Regulator must first transact with the S-DAC.
-By monitoring the contract state, all other parties - Owner, Requester and Verifier - can be notified that an audit has started and completed.
+The vault can no longer be terminated without going through a 5-year data retention period (see the [state transition diagram][std] above).
+The regulator can audit the account at any time while the account is open or in the retention period.

+The Regulator's software has been monitoring the contract and recognises that this account can be audited.
+However, to gain access to the data the Regulator must first transact with the S-DAC.
+This ensures all parties are aware of the audit.
+By monitoring the contract state, all other parties - Owner, Requester and Verifier - can be notified when an audit is started and when it ends.
+The Regulator records the results of the audit to the log file.

 ```
 $ datona transactContract $contractCode $contract auditStarted --key regulator